OSOceanAcoustics/echopype/docs/source/contributing.md

 because Conda is unable to resolve dependencies.
 We suggest using Mamba to get around this.
 See [Mamba's documentation](https://mamba.readthedocs.io/en/latest/) for installation and usage.
+One can replace `conda` with `mamba` in the above commands when creating the environment and installing additiona packages.
 :::